 - Pets niche

 Pretty much any niche where you can create and resonate with passionated audiences.

 I launched a few more campaigns and promoted them via Facebook Ads without having big Fan Pages and still made some great profit.

-I spent over $300 on that campaign alone, but ended up making more than $620 back in just 5 days.
+I spent over $300 on that campaign alone but ended up making more than $620 back in just 5 days.
 That’s why many people love Facebook Ads.
 Because once you hit a jackpot, you can scale it super fast and end up selling a lot of shirts.
 Some guys earn more than $30,000 per month with Teespring alone and they don’t build Fan Pages for that.

-They just sell the shirts plain cold right in your newsfeed, but thanks to Facebook’s targeting option, you can narrow your audience to something very specific and get them buy your product.
+They just sell the shirts plain cold right in your newsfeed, but thanks to Facebook’s targeting option, you can narrow your audience to something very specific and get them to buy your product.

 Overall, I made around $1,200 with Teespring in 2 months and a half.
 I’d love to launch more campaigns, but I’m focusing all my time on doing SEO, launching new websites, and learning Mobile traffic at this point.
-Also, to be honest, I’m not a really good designer and I’m sure many people have more original/cool ideas for T shirts than me.
-It’s basically an excuse, but at the same time it means you can probably do a lot better than me.
+Also, to be honest, I’m not a really good designer and I’m sure many people have more original/cool ideas for T-shirts than me.
+It’s basically an excuse, but at the same time, it means you can probably do a lot better than me.

 Building your list on steroids with Facebook

 I’ll publish a separate case study on how I built a 700 subscribers list in 2 days with Facebook using a Teespring campaign and Convertkit and got some of that money back just 3 days later.
 That case study will probably be published this Friday or the next Wednesday.
 However, here’s how it works: